Call for best inclusive and flexible eLearning or blended learning practices in higher education

 The practical level will consist of instructions how to use the learning material used in the UDL Camps (UDL Context Cards, videos and scientific/conference papers).
 These instructions will be iteratively developed using feedback from the UDL Camp participants.

 At the meta-level, the training model will consist of methods how to implement UDL in practice.
 The methods will be based on the experience and participant feedback from the UDL Camps and the subsequent Webinars and workshops.
 It will also include the participants’ experiences from developing their own eLearning or blended learning courses.
 The training model will be reported in a scientific paper.

 International and national Webinars and workshops will follow each of the transnational intensive training events (UDL Camps).

 Webinars and workshops to follow-up the UDL Camps

 Each UDL Camp will be followed by international and national webinars and workshops to follow-up the intensive training and to spread the results of the previous UDL Camp.
 The Webinars and workshops will be held 1-2 months after each of the UDL Camp:

 UDL Webinar/workshop 1

-- [date to be decided] National webinar for Higher Education Institutions in Norway
+- 18.3.2020, National webinar for Higher Education Institutions in Finland

 UDL Webinar/workshop 2